YSZhuoyang/go-dispatcher/README.md

 A worker-pool job dispatcher inspired by the [Post: Handling 1 Million Requests per Minute with Go](http://marcio.io/2015/07/handling-1-million-requests-per-minute-with-golang/).

-* Easily manage dependencies of batches of job executions.
+* Easily manage dependencies of concurrent job executions.
 * Limit the total number of goroutines to prevent it from draining out of resources.

 ## How it works